Graduate Certificate in Addictions

-If you enroll in a College of Social and Behavioral Sciences certificate program, you will have all course-level prerequisites waived.
+If you enroll in the Graduate Certificate in Addictions program, you will have all course-level prerequisites waived.

 You are responsible for participating in locating, selecting, and obtaining an agreement with an appropriate site that best fits your location preferences and meets program requirements.
 You are required to speak with the Clinical Placement Team to determine your exact responsibilities and process for site selection.

 Certain state certification and licensure boards have specific educational requirements for programs to lead to a license or nongovernmental certification that is a precondition for employment in a recognized occupation.

 Unless otherwise specified, Purdue Global's programs are not designed to meet any specific state’s licensure or certification requirements.
 If certain licensed occupations, vocations, or professions are not explicitly listed, Purdue Global has not reviewed the licensure or certification requirements of those occupations, vocations, or professions, nor intended the program to meet such requirements.
 Licensure-track programs may limit enrollment to students in certain states; please see Purdue Global’s Program Availability Information to determine enrollment eligibility.